-Fundraising and development impacts the daily operations and future sustainability of not-for-profits, either in a positive or negative fashion.
-NFP leaders need to effectively harness the power of the philanthropic community to allow them to fully achieve their vision and mission.
-To achieve this their organisations must become more donor-centric.
-We see a lot of NFPs trying to improve in this area but without support and relevant tools the good intent is lost.
+Fundraising and development impact the daily operations and future sustainability of not-for-profits, either positively or negatively.
+NFP leaders need to harness the philanthropic community's power effectively to achieve their vision and mission.
+To accomplish this, their organisations must become more donor-centric.
+We see many NFPs trying to improve in this area, but without support and relevant tools, the good intent is lost.

 We have developed a suite of fundraising and development tools and strategies based on the latest in fundraising theory and practice to help your organisation instil a donor-centric culture and attract more philanthropic support.

-The concept of 'donor-centricity' is all about developing authentic relationships based on understanding the needs of donors and supporters and practicing genuine two-way communication (see here).
+The concept of 'donor-centricity' is all about developing authentic relationships based on understanding the needs of donors and supporters and practising genuine two-way communication (see here).

-Being 'donor-centric' doesn't negate the need to be 'beneficiary-centric', 'staff-centric', etc. It's just been proven to be the very best strategy when it comes to attracting philanthropic support - and it's an area that many not-for-profits need to focus on because there's almost always opportunities for significant improvement.
+Being 'donor-centric' doesn't negate the need to be 'beneficiary-centric', 'staff-centric', etc. It's just been proven to be the best strategy for attracting philanthropic support - and it's an area that many not-for-profits need to focus on because there are almost always opportunities for significant improvement.

-That said, 'donor-centrism' doesn't address a crucial building block - the integrity and 'strength of character' of your own organisation.
-If your organisation doesn't meet key 'credibility factors', for example being 'mentally fit' with an open and collaborative culture, a convincing vision and mission, clear positioning and messaging, good governance, effective partnerships and worthwhile programs - then it won't be as attractive to philanthropists as it could be.
-That is why we combine the concept of 'donor-centricity' with the concept of 'The Foundations of Credibility' (see here).
-This powerful combination of two concepts drives our approach to strategic planning and program implementation.
+That said, 'donor-centrism' doesn't address a crucial building block - the integrity and strength of character of your organisation.
+If your organisation doesn't meet key credibility factors, for example, being mentally fit with an open and collaborative culture, a clear vision and mission, precise positioning and messaging, good governance, effective partnerships and worthwhile programs - then it won't be as attractive to philanthropists as it could be.
+That is why we combine the concept of 'donor-centricity' with the idea of 'The Foundations of Credibility' (see here).
+This powerful combination of two concepts drives our strategic planning and program implementation approach.

-Our approach works whether we are retained to help with a single fundraising program (e.g. major donors, capital campaigns, trusts & foundations, bequests, corporate sponsorship, commmunity fundraising, etc) or if you have brought us in to establish or strengthen your entire fundraising operation.
-One thing never changes - and that is our desire to work with you to make 'donor-centricity' part of your organisation's 'DNA'.
+Our approach works whether we are retained to help with a single fundraising program (e.g. major donors, capital campaigns, trusts & foundations, bequests, corporate sponsorship, community fundraising, etc.) or if you have brought us in to establish or strengthen your entire fundraising operation.
+One thing never changes - our desire to work with you to make 'donor-centricity' part of your organisation's 'DNA'.

 Example Fundraising and Development Program

-Every organisation is of course unique and an appropriate fundraising model and development plan to leverage its strengths will vary according to circumstances.
+Every organisation is unique, and an appropriate fundraising model and development plan to leverage its strengths will vary according to circumstances.
 However, the following program steps are common to many (not strictly sequential):